mithila442/MCM-AVQA/README.md

 ## Acknowledgements

 This work was supported by the Department of Computer Science, Texas State University.
-Also. this work builds on several open-source components:
+Also, this work builds on several open-source components:

 - **Swin Transformer** — Liu et al., ICCV 2021
 - **VGGish** — Hershey et al., ICASSP 2017